danguetta/danguetta.github.io/_pages/teaching.md

 * [Engineering and PhD classes](#engineering-and-phd-classes)
 * [Online classes](#online-classes)

 I lack the words to describe how much I love teaching and course design.
-My only gripe is that unlike research, designing a class is often a very solitary activity, and so I always seek opportunities to collaborate on classes and teaching material - be in touch if this is of interest.
+My only gripe is that unlike research, designing a class is often a very solitary activity, and so I always welcome opportunities to collaborate on classes and teaching material.

 Over the course of my studying and teaching, I've developed a number of reasonably strong opinions which could loosely be described as my teaching philosophy, summarized [here](/teaching/philosophy).